 This policy insures the home.
 It is also referred to as Domestic Package insurance.
 It combines coverage for the home that is, the building and household contents as well as domestic workers against death or injury while in the course of employment.
 The policy also covers the homeowners or occupiers against lawsuits for injury or property damage caused to other people (third parties).

-You can chose which of the sections you wish to take-up depending on whether you are a tenant, living in your own home or are a landlord.
+You can choose which of the sections you wish to take up depending on whether you are a tenant, living in your own home, or are a landlord.

 Can I purchase home insurance if I am renting a house?